 However, the number of use-cases for stablecoins has grown significantly since then.
 People now create coins in association with several different reserve assets.
 In addition to fiat currencies, they can tie tokens to precious metals, real estate, and even other kinds of volatile digital currencies.

 As the number of use cases has continued to grow, so too has the market capitalization of stablecoins.
 At the beginning of 2019, the total stablecoin market capitalization was roughly $2.6 billion.
 In May of 2021, stable asset markets had grown to $60.3 billion.
+In July of 2022, the stablecoin market capitalization reached $154 billion.

-What are stable coins, exactly?
+What are stablecoins, exactly?

 The design of stablecoins is such that they are not subject to price volatility in the same way that traditional cryptocurrencies are.
 A stablecoin is a kind of blockchain-based token.
 It derives its value from various forms of collateral it’s tied to.